dhardestylewis/TACC-Stampede2-Pegasus-GeoFlood/README.md

 Once the workfow is complete, you will find outputs under the work dir printed right after the `submit.sh` command.

-## Modificiations to the Wrangler Setup
+## Modificiations to the Stampede2 Setup

-The following patch was applied to the HTCondor install on TACC Wrangler to solve a few missing environment variables in the HTCondor/Glite SLURM submit environment:
+The following patch was applied to the HTCondor install on TACC Stampede2 to solve a few missing environment variables in the HTCondor/Glite SLURM submit environment:

 ```
---- /home/00384/rynge/slurm_submit.sh   2018-08-13 11:02:05.000000000 -0500
+--- /home/04950/dhl/slurm_submit.sh   2021-11-08 11:02:05.000000000 -0500
-+++ /usr/libexec/condor/glite/bin/slurm_submit.sh       2018-08-13 13:10:02.827359647 -0500
++++ /usr/libexec/condor/glite/bin/slurm_submit.sh       2021-11-08 13:10:02.827359647 -0500
 @@ -78,6 +78,8 @@

  bls_add_job_wrapper